-Your character finds out that the world is ending and he wants to finish the pub crawl.
-If the world was ending, what would be the thing you’d most want to do?
+Your character finds out that the world is ending, and he wants to finish the pub crawl.
+If the world were ending, what would be the thing you'd most want to do?

 Simon Pegg: I'd just want to hug my daughter and my wife. (laughs) I think Gary's problem is that he's an alcoholic.
 That's the most important thing in his life.
 I think the thing you want to do when you know the world is ending is get as quickly as you can to the most important thing in your life.